dialogflow/agent-human-handoff-nodejs/README.md

 ### Part D: Creating your own implementation
 You can modify this sample as a basis for your own implementation, but please be aware of the limitations expressed above.

-When creating your own API.AI agent, you may wish to make use of the [Support prebuilt agent](https://console.api.ai/api-client/#/agent//prebuiltAgents/Support).
+When creating your own Dialogflow agent, you may wish to make use of the [Support prebuilt agent](https://console.dialogflow.com/api-client/#/agent//prebuiltAgents/Support).
 This agent provides a framework for answering common support-related inquiries and providing a channel for users to contact you.

 ## References and How to report bugs
 * If you find any issues, please open a bug here on GitHub.
-* Questions are answered on [StackOverflow](https://stackoverflow.com/questions/tagged/api.ai).
+* Questions are answered on [StackOverflow](https://stackoverflow.com/questions/tagged/dialogflow).

 ## How to make contributions?
 Please read and follow the steps in the CONTRIBUTING.md.